Yannick Kerlogot

 Yannick Kerlogot (born 12 May 1970) is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Côtes-d'Armor.
+(LREM) who served as a member of the French National Assembly from the 2017 elections till 2022, representing the department of Côtes-d'Armor.

 Political career

 In parliament, Kerlogot serves on the Committee on Cultural Affairs and Education.

 Political positions

 In July 2019, Kerlogot decided not to align with his parliamentary group's majority and became one of 52 LREM members who abstained from a vote on the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.